SPECIAL PRESENTATION: SUNDAY, MAY 6, PASSAGE / PUBLIC LOUNGE 09:00 – 11:00

-The 2016 Challenge: Make an instrument exclusively out of woods indigenous to the exhibitor’s region.
-These are the stunning results!
+The 2018 Challenge: Make an instrument exclusively out of woods locally grown in the exhibitor’s region.

 We can all agree upon this: The usage of many of our favorite tropical wood species has become more and more problematic over the last decades.
 Tropical woods are becoming scarce and are increasingly governed by restrictions on trade.

 One of the EGB’s missions is to draw attention to this issue and to educate the public about the fact that instruments built using local regional woods can be just as good sounding and looking as instruments built using tropical woods.
 Some exhibitors are already working with woods indigenous to their location, but we’d like to encourage more to discover the limitless possibilities to be found in their own backyard!

 That is why we have come up with the Local Wood Challenge in 2016.
 We wanted to highlight the fact that using only traditional tonewoods is not the only way to make a great guitar, and that sustainability has started to gain serious recognition as a seminal value.

 The Challenge is not only about avoiding the use of endangered tropical wood.
 Using locally grown wood also leaves a smaller carbon footprint than using wood that’s been transported half way across the planet to the builder’s shop.